 At foundation, undergraduate, master’s and doctoral level we work with locally based professionals to develop projects that matter to communities such as our Beyond English as an Additional Language (EAL) project with schools in Marston and in our links with locally based charities such as Reading Questand Family Links.
 At all levels our courses encourage students to reach out on a more global basis and to gain a wider perspective on the importance and power of education.
 For some this may mean taking part in one of our regular organised trips to The Gambia or sharing in some of our developing partnerships with institutions in the USA, Japan and Europe.

 The School of Education at Oxford Brookes is one of the largest schools of education in the UK, training the teachers of the future from the early years through to the post-compulsory sector.
-Our primary and secondary initial teacher education programmes were praised for their high quality in their most recent Ofsted inspection, whilst our primary programmes, which train hundreds of new teachers every year, were deemed to be outstanding.
+Our primary and secondary initial teacher education programmes are quality driven programmes and received praise in their most recent Ofsted report.

 As one of the UK’s biggest providers of professional development in education, we offer professional certificates, master’s degrees and doctorates across a wide range of subject areas and areas of professional application and we also host a Centre for Excellence in Teaching for the Post-compulsory sector.